modalsoul0226/CheatBook/法外之地/Philosophy/Philosophers/1900/Walter Benjamin/works/The Work of Art in the Age of Mechanical Reproduction.md

 ---

-## X
-> **The Commodity Character of Cinema**
+## X / The Commodity Character of Cinema
 > #art/cinema

-- The actor's alienation in front of the film camera, as Pirandello describes it, is inherently of the same sort as a person's feeling of surprise and displeasure when confronted with his mirror-image.
+- The actor's alienation in front of the film camera, as [[Luigi Pirandello|Pirandello]] describes it, is inherently of the same sort as a person's feeling of surprise and displeasure when confronted with his mirror-image.

 - Film's response to the shrivelling of aura is an artificial inflation of 'personality' outside the studio.
 The cult of stardom promoted by film capital preserves the magic of personality that for years has lain solely in the rancid magic of its **commodity character** ([[Commodity Fetishism]]).